 I love this simple but delicious recipe for a moist chocolate cake you can make entirely without eggs.
 It’s the baking soda, water, and oil combo that makes this cake hold so well together.
 You need also vinegar to help the baking soda work.
 Personally, I prefer apple cider vinegar because the flavor is mild and so ACV doesn’t lend any bitter taste to the cake.
 And the best part is that you don’t need any mixer or other electric equipment to make the cake batter!

-2 tbsp rapeseed oil (or other neutral-tasting oil)
+• 2 tablespoon canola oil (or other neutral-tasting vegetable oil)

 First, let’s take a look at how to make the cake.